qrtl/rpl-custom/website_sale_template_adj/readme/DESCRIPTION.rst

-This module adjusts the view when customers pay on the website.
+This module makes adjustments to eCommerce templates.